BlueBrain/BluePyMM/README.rst

 * `h5py <https://pypi.python.org/pypi/h5py>`_
 * `pyyaml <https://pypi.python.org/pypi/pyyaml>`_

-All of the requirements besides `Neuron` are automatically installed with bluepymm.
+All of the requirements except for `Neuron` are automatically installed with bluepymm.
 The decision on how to install `Neuron` is left to the user.

 One simple way of installing Neuron is through pip